Independent League

 THE 2026 SHAW BCHL PLAYOFFS, WILL ADHERE TO THE FOLLOWING STRUCTURE:

-• ROUND THREE: The winners will then play in their respective conference final, Cliff McNabb Trophy for the Coastal and Ryan Hatfield Trophy for the Interior.
+• ROUND THREE: The division winners will then play in their respective conference final, Cliff McNabb Trophy for the Coastal and Ryan Hatfield Trophy for the Interior.

 • ROUND FOUR: Each conference champion will then play for the Fred Page Cup, BCHL Championship.